rdxz2/demo/ansible/README.md

 GRANT USAGE ON SCHEMA public TO airflow;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO airflow;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO airflow;
+GRANT USAGE ON SCHEMA public TO metabase_readonly;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO metabase_readonly;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO metabase_readonly;
 -- Create trigger to alter table replica identity to full for tables that does not have primary key CREATE OR REPLACE FUNCTION f__set_replica_identity_full() RETURNS event_trigger AS $$